 Tip: Here is more information about how you can create your own personal debt consolidation plan.

 What About Borrowing Money from Family or Friends?

 I left family and friends near the end because there are many issues involved when it comes to borrowing money from people you know well.
 My suggestion is to do one of two things if you are borrowing money from a family member or friend, or loaning money to a family member/friend: put everything on paper into a legal document so there are no misunderstandings and both parties are aware of the legal consequences of the loan, or simply only lend money that you can afford to lose and be prepared to consider it a gift if the other party does not repay.
 Personal debt collection is not a fun task and can ruin relationships if you are not careful.

 Payday loans are one of the worst deals out there – often with annual percentage rates exceeding 100%.
 I cannot advise anyone to get a payday loan unless it means the difference between being put out on the street or having your vehicle repossessed.
 If you take out a payday loan, please recognize this as a sign that it is time to reevaluate your financial situation.
 Get the loan repaid as quickly as possible, and make it a priority to reduce your expenses, increase your income, or both.

-Depending on how much money you need and how quickly you need it, you may be able to raise cash other ways, such as taking on a part time job, hosting a yard sale, selling items on Ebay or Craig’s List, taking clothing or other items to consignment shops, or other ways.
+Depending on how much money you need and how quickly you need it, you may be able to raise cash other ways, such as taking on a part time job, hosting a yard sale, selling items on Craigslist or Ebay, taking clothing or other items to consignment shops, or other ways.
 These tips are usually only a short term solution to a larger problem, so it may be best to begin looking for ways to trim expenses, earn more money, or both.